michaelberks/madym_cxx/README.md

 #### DCMTK
 DCMTK is required to build the command-line tool for sorting and converting DICOM data into NIFTI/Analyze images.
 Options for installing from binaries are given [here](https://dicom.offis.de/dcmtk.php.en).
 It can also be built from source, which can be downloaded [here](https://github.com/DCMTK/dcmtk).
 If building from source, the root directory has a CMakeLists.txt file, allowing the project files to be built and generated as usual with CMake.
 If building from source on Windows, note that:
 1. DCMTK defaults to building against the [static Windows runtime](https://docs.microsoft.com/en-us/cpp/c-runtime-library/crt-library-features?view=msvc-160) (compiler flags MT/MTd), whereas Madym defaults to building against the dynamic runtime (compiler flags MD/MDd), causing a link error.
-To avoid this, make sure you set *DCMTK_COMPILE_WIN32_MULTITHREADED_ON* to *ON*, before reconfiguring and generating the project.
+To avoid this, make sure you set *DCMTK_COMPILE_WIN32_MULTITHREADED_DLL* to *ON*, before reconfiguring and generating the project.
 After setting this option and reconfiguring, you can check the various *CMAKE_CXX_FLAGS* have changed to MD/MDd (note though it is not a good idea to change these manually yourself).
 2. DCMTK does not suffix debug libraries by default, thus if you build and install both Debug and Release versions, whichever you build last will overwrite the former in the install location.
 As a result, when you try to build against the installed library, you may get a mismatched build type error in Visual Studio.
-To avoid this, set the *CMAKE_DEBUG_POSTFIX* option to a suitable value (*eg* d, you may need to toggle advanced options to on) before genearting and building the Debug libraries.
+To avoid this, set the *CMAKE_DEBUG_POSTFIX* option to a suitable value (*eg* d, you may need to toggle advanced options to on) before generating and building the Debug libraries.

-If building from source on Linux/MacOS, DCMTK deafults to static builds, therefore to make compatible with a dynamic build (the default for Madym on Linux/MacOS), set *BUILD_SHARED_LIBS=ON*.
+If building from source on Linux/MacOS, DCMTK defaults to static builds, therefore to make compatible with a dynamic build (the default for Madym on Linux/MacOS), set *BUILD_SHARED_LIBS=ON*.

+#### Doxygen
+Doxygen is a tool for generating documentation automatically from C++ source code.
+Updates to the main Madym project on GitLab automatically trigger new documentation to be generated and published [here](https://manchester_qbi.gitlab.io/manchester_qbi_public/madym_cxx/).
+However you can also build your own local version of the documentation, by downloading doxygen from [here](https://www.doxygen.nl/index.html), and [configuring CMake to build documentation](#additional-configuration-options).

 ## 2. Configuring Madym
 Once the external dependencies are installed, Madym should be pretty quick and simple to configure and build, using the following steps: